Homeschoolers and Socialization

 Homeschooling does not interfere with socialization but actually enhances

 it.
-Homeschool children have less disciplinary problems and are very
+Homeschooled children have less disciplinary problems and are very

 often quite mature compared to public school children.
 People might